Kerosene: Cooking

 In countries such as Nigeria, kerosene is the main fuel used for cooking, especially by the poor, and kerosene stoves have replaced traditional wood-based cooking appliances.
-As such, increase in the price of kerosene can have a major political and environmental consequence.
-The Indian government subsidizes the fuel to keep the price very low, to around 15 U.S. cents per liter as of February 2007, as lower prices discourage dismantling of forests for cooking fuel.
-In Nigeria an attempt by the government to remove a fuel subsidy that includes kerosene met with strong opposition.
+As such, increases in the price of kerosene can have a major political and environmental consequence.
+The Indian government subsidizes the fuel to keep the price very low, to around 15 U.S. cents per liter as of February 2007, as keeping the price low discourages dismantling of forests for cooking fuel.
+In Nigeria, an attempt by the government to remove a fuel subsidy that includes kerosene met with strong opposition.

 Kerosene is used as a fuel in portable stoves, especially in Primus stoves invented in 1892.
-Portable kerosene stoves earn a reputation of reliable and durable stove in everyday use, and perform especially well under adverse conditions.
-In outdoor activities and mountaineering, a decisive advantage of pressurized kerosene stoves over gas cartridge stoves is their particularly high thermal output and their ability to operate at very low temperature in winter or at high altitude.
-Wick stoves like Perfection's or wickless like Boss continue to be used by the Amish and off grid living and in natural disasters where there is no power available.
+Portable kerosene stoves are reliable and durable in everyday use, and perform especially well under adverse conditions.
+In outdoor activities and mountaineering, a decisive advantage of pressurized kerosene stoves over gas cartridge stoves is their particularly high thermal output and their ability to operate at very low ambient temperatures in winter or at high altitude.
+Wick stoves like Perfection's or wickless like Boss continue to be used by the Amish and off grid living, and in natural disasters where there is no power available.